 The Next Steps for Gaining Constant Growth

-Daft Punk would be proud of Ultra's strategy.
-Harder, Better, Faster, Stronger is where Ultra is aiming.
+Daft Punk would be proud of Ultra‘s strategy.
+Harder, Better, Faster, Stronger is where they’re aiming.

 That’s the reason why Ultra began the transition from leveraging Amazon Seller Central’s services to Amazon Marketing Services (AMS) advertising, which, on top of Sponsored Products campaigns, also bring to the table Headline Search Ads and Product Display Ads.